brian32768/docker-flexlm/README.md

 The requirements doc at ESRI call for RHEL 6 or 7; this Dockerfile uses Centos 7.

-I took the list of required RPM packages from the ESRI documentation and dropped them into the Dockerfile.
+I took the list of required RPM packages from the ESRI documentation and dropped them into the Dockerfile as "stage 1".

-You'll see I broke up the package installation into multiple RUN commands.
+I broke up the package installation into multiple RUN commands.
 That's because when I tried doing them in one pass, it failed.
 I did not try to fine tune it or confirm which ones were really needed or what order to install them in once I got it working.

 The license manager installation step is done in "silent" mode so there is no requirement for any X Window server or any interactions from you.

-The previous version of this project used "pip" to install Python packages.
-The current version uses "conda" instead, so I moved from basing the Docker on a plain Centos7 image to "conda/miniconda3-centos7" so that I don't have to separately install Conda.

-### Docker build, stage 1
+### Docker build

 Make sure you've downloaded the tar.gz file, see Prerequisites.